-(UPDATED 4/22/18) The Sacramento Bee reported on April 20 that Formoli’s Bistro closed on April 12 “after a lively going-away party” that same day.
+(Last UPDATED 12/20/22) Formoli’s Bistro closed on April 12 “after a lively going-away party” that same day.
 It is reported that the chef/co-owner has accepted a position in a new upcoming venture.
+NEW: See Update below.

 Formoli’s Bistro on J Street in East Sacramento is a short walk from my home, and it immediately came to mind when friends from the Bay Area inquired about dining options in the near vicinity.